elastio/bon/website/docs/guide/limitations.md

 If you have a strong use case that requires full support for `const`, feel free to [open an issue].
 We'll figure something out for sure 🐱.

+## Conditional compilation

+Conditionally-compiled members aren't support yet.
+The blocker for this feature is a lack of support for attributes in `where` bounds in the language.
+See [rust-lang/rust/#115590](https://github.com/rust-lang/rust/issues/115590) for details.

 [open an issue]: https://github.com/elastio/bon/issues

+*[Member]: Struct field or a function argument *[member]: Struct field or a function argument *[members]: Struct fields or function arguments